New York, Rio, and Buenos Aires Line: History

 O'Neill met callous opposition from Juan Trippe, who with his associates had taken control of Pan Am.
-Trippe, his wealthy Yale roommate Cornelius Vanderbilt Whitney, and their Aviation Corporation of the Americas chairman Richard Hoyt were related thought marriage and close to the Second Assistant Postmaster General, W. Irving Glover, the professional head of the U.S. Post Office as the position of Postmaster General was a political sinecure.
+Trippe, his wealthy Yale roommate Cornelius Vanderbilt Whitney, and their Aviation Corporation of the Americas chairman Richard Hoyt were related by marriage and close to the Second Assistant Postmaster General, W. Irving Glover, the professional head of the U.S. Post Office as the position of Postmaster General was a political sinecure.
 Glover refused to grant air mail contracts to any company not controlled by Trippe's triumvirate.
 This action was both highly illegal to monopoly laws and a morally corrupt abuse of power.

 O'Neill soldiered on in the belief that an airline could actually support itself by carrying passengers, and managed to obtain backing from James Rand, Jr., head of Remington Rand, and others, and NYRBA took to the skies.
 Their proudest aircraft were the Consolidated Commodore flying boats, although they also used the Consolidated Fleetster, and the Sikorsky S-38.

 After the onset of the Great Depression NYRBA's backers were coerced by Trippe and Glover to began to pull out their investments.
 Though the company's business was growing and it had far more assets, it was compelled to merge as the junior partner into Trippe's Pan Am under circumstances O'Neill described as "a shotgun wedding after a damnable rape".
 On August 19, 1930 Pan American took over NYRBA for the bargain price of US$2 million.

 O'Neill, when offered to head Pan Am's East Coast operations, stated: "You can steal my house, but you can't ask me to run it for you".

 While the aviation business thrived, with financial credit given to Pan Am which contrived to take even when it was still controlled by NYRBA, the Brazilian government re-appropriated Ponta do Calabouço.
 The subsidiary NYRBA do Brasil, which Pan American retained 100% of the shares until 1942, was renamed Panair do Brasil on November 21, 1930.
 It later became that country's flag carrier.

-The NYRBA legacy has been greatly overshadowed by Pan Am, but it's plethora of accomplishments cannot be denied.
+The NYRBA legacy has been greatly overshadowed by Pan Am, but its plethora of accomplishments cannot be denied.